ghuntley/workshops/nixos-workshop/modules/01-introduction-to-nixos/README.md

 ## 📖 Overview

-This workshop provides a walkthrough of installing, configuring and administrating NixOS.
+This workshop provides a walk through of installing, configuring and administrating NixOS.
 Each module contains some background information on major features and concepts in NixOS, and includes activities to apply what you have learned.

 By the end of this module you will: